Choose from 8 languages

 Option 2: Advanced route without credits

-If you have any knowledge or qualifications in the language you'd like to study, you can apply for free advanced language classes outside of your course.
-This is for students who have passed an A-level qualification in the language (or equivalent).
+If you have more substantial knowledge or existing qualifications in the language you'd like to study, you can apply for advanced language classes outside of your course.
+This is for students who have passed an A-level qualification in the language, (or equivalent).

 Learn a language as part of your course